abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 mood or any kind of excitement.
 Ajahn Chah probably said to himself, “What this monk needs is to be ripped down one side and up another.”

-There was a similar circumstance that I had with Ajahn Maha Boowa, who is well known for a couple of things.
+There was a similar circumstance that I had with Ajahn Mahā Boowa, who is well known for a couple of things.
 First, he is considered the arahant of the age in Thailand.
 He is in his mid-nineties now.
 He has been considered to be highly attained for a long time, and he is also